-donated by Toyota New Zealand on a two-year lease, to breast screening services around the country for transporting women to screening mammograms and other diagnostic procedures.
+The NZBCF has given 12 cars, Prius and Avensis models donated by Toyota New Zealand on a two-year lease, to breast screening services around the country for transporting women to screening mammograms and other diagnostic procedures.

-Dr Marli Gregory, clinical leader at BreastScreen Aotearoa, says the cars are an important piece in the jigsaw of improving screening coverage of eligible women could be much higher.
+Dr Marli Gregory, clinical leader at BreastScreen Aotearoa, says the cars are an important piece in the jigsaw of improving access to breast screening.
+"There are still pockets where screening coverage of eligible women could be much higher.
+These are the women the cars will help us reach."

-happy to see the cars used for such a good cause.
+Steve Prangnell, Toyota New Zealand general manager, is happy to see the cars used for such a good cause.
 "We believe in trying to make a difference, and we're convinced the NZBCF's use of these cars to improve access to screening will make a difference for New Zealand women."